Anoop-P-2004/Chaya_kada/README.md

 Bill
 ![Bill](https://github.com/user-attachments/assets/76af3b45-881a-4990-a5af-5b15e169f4c4)
-*The bill screen displays a list of items and charges, on a prompt of "Chetta, kanak".
+*The bill screen displays a list of items and charges, on a prompt of "Chetta, kanakk".
 It humorously justifies costs like a "Temporal Stabilizer Risk Fee" and a "Black Hole Residue Handling Fee," blending the mundane (Chaya, Bajji) with the extraordinary.*

 Mystery Fan & Radio
 ![Mystery Fan & Radio](https://github.com/user-attachments/assets/f9a9cef4-9c04-4c98-8156-4f18eb023985)